george-jensen/record-and-play-pynput/README.md

 <h2>Compatablitity</h2>

-This is Mac compatiable – as I haven't been able to find others out there that are.
+This is both Windows and Mac compatible - I haven't been able to find a Mac compatible tool that does a similar job and that is one of the reasons for this repository's creation.

 <h2>Authors</h2>
 George Jensen

 <h2>Support!</h2>
 If you found this tool useful please give this repo a star!

+Please also feel free to create an issue to give feedback on any bugs, or ask for improvements!
+I'm always keen to keep things up to date and useful so any and all feedback is welcome!